MiddletonCommunityVoice/services-list/content/Physio/Self-Referral-via-Pennine.md

 ---

 ### Information
-*Get a self referral forms from your GP Surgery or download a copy from the website.
+*Get self referral forms from your GP Surgery or download a copy from the website.